Juniper/terraform-provider-apstra/README.md

    go install
    ```
    The provider should now be located at `~/golang/bin/terraform-provider-apstra`
-1. Configure terraform to look for the apstra provider locally.
-My `~/.terraformrc` looks like:
+1. Configure terraform to use the local copy of apstra provider, rather than
+   attempting to fetch it from a terraform registry.
+My `~/.terraformrc` looks
+   like:
    ```
    provider_installation {